TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 ### Astarion

+> I remember how it hurt when I turned into a vampire.
+My body writhed and warped while I was utterly helpless, the grip of death owned my heart as it beat its last.

 Astarion, plain and simple, is a sociopath.
 And as such, although he is capable of empathy and kindness, he can be brutal and uncaring.
 We should see however, that compared to all the other characters from the game, arguably he had it worst.
 Even worse than perhaps most of them combined.
 While I have personally found his character absolutely appalling to interact with, we really should note this as a real testament to his writing and to his actor's Neil Newbon stellar performance.